-The WRC should continue its critical capacity building role for groundwater resources development and management.
+The WRC should continue its critical capacitybuilding role for groundwater resources development and management.
 As the key role player, it should help build a coherent knowledge infrastructure among government and private sector research and educational institutions in South Africa.
-There should be a lot more effort to achieve cooperative projects between stakeholders and a much greater emphasis on the strategic leveraging of resources and harmonising complimentary relationships for support, in particular WRC/DWS/NRF/Private Sector.
-This particular niche for FET-Water needs to be further developed.

-Utilizing of synergies should also extend to regional and international initiatives like AMCOWs Africa Groundwater Commission and UNESCOs International Hydrological Programme.
+Utilizing of synergies should also extend to regional and international initiatives like AMCOWs, the Africa Groundwater Commission and UNESCOs International Hydrological Programme.